 PayPal provides loans up to $85,000 for PayPal merchants.
 It’s a convenient, quick, and relatively inexpensive way for PayPal businesses to get money.
 This is also a very flexible loan option because you can choose the percentage of your daily PayPal sales that go towards repayment.
 The downside is that you can typically only borrow a small amount, 4-15% of your business’ annual PayPal sales.

-We also discuss PayPal Working Capital and other quick and convenient loan options in our Fastest Business Loans guide.
+We also discuss PayPal Working Capital and other quick and convenient loan options in our Fast Business Loans guide.

 See Our Full PayPal Working Capital Review